ITensor/website/docs/book/trg.md

 @@E(\sigma\_1,\sigma\_2,\sigma\_3,\ldots)@@ is the sum of products @@\sigma\_i \sigma\_j@@ of
 neighboring @@\sigma@@ variables.
-In the two-dimensional case described below, there is a "critical" temperature @@T\_c=2.269\ldots@@ at which this Ising system develops an interesting hidden fractal structure.
+In the two-dimensional case described below, there is a "critical" temperature @@T\_c=2.269\ldots@@ at which this Ising system develops an interesting hidden scale invariance.

 ### One dimension